 But borrowers still want to take advantage of their piles and piles of home equity and get access to cash.

-You get the flexibility of borrowing only what you need, but the downside is an adjustable rate tied to the prime rate.
+With a HELOC, you get the flexibility of borrowing only what you need, but the downside is an adjustable interest rate tied to the prime rate.

-Your HELOC Rate Depends on the Margin and Any Discounts
+Your HELOC Rate Depends on Prime, the Margin, and Any Discounts

 The chart above shows the movement of the prime rate, which is what all HELOCs are based on.

 To come up with your actual HELOC rate, a margin is added.
 This is basically a markup above prime that the bank takes as a profit.

 So with the prime rate currently at 8.50%, you might get a rate of 9.50% once a 1% margin is factored in.

 But these margins can vary widely from bank to bank, especially if you have relationship discounts as an existing customer.

 For example, if you’re already a customer at the bank and use autopay, they may give you discounts of .50% to .75%.